ahmadmoharram/Organizational-Structure-Setup/README.md

 **Last updated:** November 2025

 ## 🗂 Repository Structure
-- Detailed documentation with screenshots and explanation of the organizational chart setup on Microsoft Dynamics 365
+- Detailed documentation with screenshots and explanation of the organizational chart setup on Microsoft Dynamics 365.

--
+**Feel free to explore and contribute!**